 There are 37 chic rooms, some in the main building, others in a cluster of private wood-clad blocks beside it, all with views of the impossibly blue ocean.
 Surrounding them are dozens of self-catering villas for 4-6, some with private pools (see our separate review).
 The resort has 3 excellent restaurants serving variations on Portuguese food, 4 beautiful swimming pools surrounded by teak decking and lime-green bean bags, and a spa with sea-inspired treatments.
-Everything is contemporary in style, and the place is part-owned by the people behind the former Luxury Family Hotels group, the UK collection of smart country crash-pads for stressed yummy mummies.
-The same thoughtfulness, flair for design and eye for detail has been applied here, but in an authentic, thoroughly modern, Portuguese setting.
+Everything is contemporary in style, with a thoughtfulness, flair for design and eye for detail in an authentic, thoroughly modern, Portuguese setting.